augustinh22/SentinelDownloader/README.md

 If making changes, install the other experimental plugin called 'Plugin Reloader' so that you do not have to restart QGIS every time a change is made.

-_Note:_
-_It is still pretty buggy, especially when it comes to any sort of error handling._